 You can't directly connect to an SSH server if it's in a private network or behind a NAT or firewall.
-A host could also be configured only to allow connection from a specific host or network and deny connection from everywhere else.
-For this, you would have to either connect to the specific host or network via a VPN, or connect via a proxy.
+An SSH could also be configured only to allow connection from a specific host or network and deny connection from everywhere else.
+Some possible solutions to this are connecting to the specific host or network via a VPN, or using a proxy.

-PuTTY could be configured to tunnel its connection via a proxy.
+You can configure PuTTY to tunnel its connection through a proxy.
 The supported proxy types for PuTTY are HTTP, SOCKS(4/5), Telnet and Local.

 Steps to connect to SSH server using PuTTY via proxy:

 Go to Connection

 Choose the type of proxy that you are to use.

 Enter the IP